KnowledgeBoat Logo

 Answer

-(b) Oxygen constitute about 21% of air by volume.
+(b) Oxygen constitutes about 21% of air by volume.
 Oxygen is called active air because it supports combustion and life.

 (c) "Although carbon dioxide plays no role in respiration, all life would come to an end if there is no carbon dioxide in air."
 This statement is justified by following two facts:

-1. Carbon dioxide is essential for photosynthesis process as green plants required it to prepare food and all other animals including human beings depends upon plants for food.
+1. Carbon dioxide is essential for the process of photosynthesis, as green plants require it to prepare food.
+All animals, including human beings, depend upon plants for food.

-2. It minimizes heat loss by radiation by reflecting heat back to earth's surface particularly at night thus balances the temperature of earth.
+2. It minimises heat loss by radiation by reflecting heat back to the earth's surface, particularly at night, thus balancing the temperature of the earth.

 (d) The presence of water vapour in air causes rain.
 At low temperatures water vapour condenses to form snow, sleet, mist, frost, hail, dew, fog, etc. In this way water vapour plays an important role in modifying earth's climate.